librenms/librenms/doc/Extensions/Auto-Discovery.md

 the full name should be lax-fa0-dc01.example.com then you can set `$config['mydomain'] = 'example.com';`

+### Remove domainname from full hostname

+If you want to add the devices by short hostname but may have a domainname defined then you can strip the domainname with this setting: set `$config['discovery_remove_domain'] = 'true`

 ### Allow Duplicate sysName

 By default we require unique sysNames when adding devices (this is